specious/dotfiles/README.md

 Pieces to share from the configuration files I use.

-Some of my configuration files are also posted here: https://keybase.pub/tknomad/files/config/

 ## bashrc

 Functionality I share between bash and zsh.
 I generally have it available as `/etc/sh` which is sourced by both my `.bashrc` and `.zshrc` files with the line: